hurufu/nexoid-meta/README.md

 Which defines standard interfaces to low-level and proprietary mechanisms:
 ![Select_Ppse](resources/nexoid-ed-02.png "Formal API definitions")

+Overall compiled into self-contained library with well-defined API.
+Main invention of this project is separation of Nexo-FAST logic from the rest of PoS application.

 #### [nexoid-protocol-collection/](https://github.com/hurufu/nexoid-protocol-collection)

 Formalized definitions (in [ASN.1](https://en.wikipedia.org/wiki/ASN.1)) of communication protocol between FAST, SCAP, HAP, TMAP and other components.
 It allows automated code generation for many target languages while supporting a large selection of transport encodings ranging from packed binary to XML and JSON.

 Declarative definitions specify _meaning_ which can be encoded for example as XML:
 ![ASN.1 XML](resources/nexoid-asn-xml.png "ASN.1 describes any encoding such as XML")

+It is not ISO 20022, it is internal protocol to communicate between components of a single application.
+It greatly decreases coupling and as a consequence makes those components reusable in different contexts.

 #### [nexoid-fat-cpp/](https://github.com/hurufu/nexoid-fat-cpp)

-Main application, written in C++ – a safe, network-oriented wrapper around `nexoid-ed`.
+Actual payment application, written in C++ – a safe, network-oriented wrapper around `nexoid-ed`.
+It implements so-called trusted layer – a module that enforces consistency of _current transaction database_.
 Communicates using ASN.1 messages via [NNG](https://nng.nanomsg.org/) protocol, but it is easily expandable to any transport mechanism (there is `libsocket`-based transport as an example of expandability).

 #### [nexoid-nexui-flask/](https://github.com/hurufu/nexoid-nexui-flask)

-Demo webapp (currently [live](https://nexoweb.online/nexo)), used to demonstrate versatility of deployments.
+Demo web app (currently [live](https://nexoweb.online/nexo)), used to demonstrate versatility of deployments.
 It implements a demo SCAP in a browser which you can use to send dummy transactions to FAST in the back-end.